binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

-##### Entered by Software (manually)
+##### Entered by Software (automatically)

 All of security is a deception.
 By embracing defence in depth, we make it harder to break into systems, which just means it takes longer and someone has to think a little harder.
 There is no secure system.
 You decide how much it is worth investing to slow your attackers down.
-If your attacker is 100% determined and resourced, they will own you eventually no matter what you do.
+If your attacker is 100% determined and well resourced, they will own you eventually no matter what you do.